acep-uaf/sw-cf-bq-gr-dash-gen/README.md

 - google-cloud-storage

 ## Conclusion
-The sw-cw-bq-gr-dash-gen is a sophisticated Cloud Function tailored to interact with various Google Cloud Services.
+sw-cw-bq-gr-dash-gen is a sophisticated Cloud Function tailored to interact with various Google Cloud Services.
 It successfully extracts, transforms, and loads data into a dashboard template, providing valuable insights through an automated, scalable, and robust solution.